Barton & Son’s Unembossed ‘Sanded’ Target Ball

 Read: Barton Balls Exciting Find of Rare Target Balls By Mike O’Malley

 Read: What are target balls?
 I’m glad you asked!
 By Ralph Finch

-Support: The Ralph Finch Collection of Target Balls, Traps and Ephemera Auction – John Pastor and American Glass Gallery
+Support: Reference to American Glass Gallery, The Ralph Finch Collection of Target Balls, Traps and Shooting Ephemera, An Absentee Auction in Six Parts – 2017-2019